dopetard/xchange/docs/PRD.md

 Consider a scenario in which the user wants to trade 10 LTC on Lightning for 1 BTC on the chain:

 1. Xchange generates the preimage and locks up the funds the user wants to receive (1 BTC)
-2. The user locks up the funds he want to sell (10 lightning-LTC)
+2. The user locks up the funds he want to sell (10 LTC on Lightning)
 3. Xcahnge tells XUD to place a new order with the aforementioned amounts
 4. Once that XUD order is filled Xchange claims the funds locked up by the user (10 lightning-LTC)
 5. Because claiming locked up funds reveals the preimage the user is now able to claim their funds too (1 BTC)